LandSharkFive/Math-One/README.md

 # Math Interpreter One

 This project contains a command line expression calculator.
-The application reads one line at a time from the command line and calculates a result.
-The result is printed to the screen.
-The main function is called Eval().
+The application reads one line at a time from the command line and prints a result.
+The main function is Eval().
 Eval() takes the math expression and does three operations:  Tokenize(), Parse() and Visit().
 Use Copy and Paste (Ctrl-C and Shift-Insert) on the command line as needed.

 ## Install and Build